Guide to Overcoming Objections in Sales [Examples and Framework]

 4. “I don’t have time right now”

 This sales objection is tough.
-It’s basically another way of saying “this isn’t important to me right now,” or it’s just a cop-out.
+It’s basically another way of saying, “This isn’t important to me right now,” or it’s just a cop-out.

 The best way to overcome this sales objection is to politely ask the prospect if you are calling at a bad time or if there is a current business problem they’re dealing with.
 If the problem has to do with their business, use this as leverage.
-Take the factors mentioned and zone in on how your solution can help ease their pain.
+Take the factors mentioned and zero in on how your solution can help ease their pain.

 For example, if your product/service helps with productivity and makes their lives easier – this is a great time to emphasize that.